run-house/runhouse/docs/architecture.rst

 the remote compute by calling ``cluster.delete(obj_name)``.
 This will remove the object from the key-value store and free up the memory on the worker.
 A worker process can similarly be terminated with ``cluster.delete(worker_name)``, terminating its activities and freeing its memory.
-An on-demand cluster can be terminated with ``cluster.teardown()``, or by setting its ``autostop_mins``, which will auto-terminate it after a period of inactivity.
+An on-demand cluster can be terminated with ``cluster.teardown()``, or by setting its ``autostop_mins``, which will auto-terminate it after that period of inactivity.
+The default autostop is 60 minutes unless otherwise specified.

 Comparing to other systems
 --------------------------